Box-Of-Hats/IllusionApps/readme.md

+## Debugging locally

+1. Run the watch task using `npm run watch`
+2. Start a server in the output directory.
+It's recommended to use the [Live Server extension](https://marketplace.visualstudio.com/items/?itemName=ritwickdey.LiveServer) in VSCode.
+3. In a browser, navigate to the project you're working on

 ## Building apps

 To build all apps, use `npm run build` which will build all apps in the `src/` directory.